WPFD Summit Tanzania

 05:00 – 17:00

-Participants arrive, register, excursion to Mkomazi National Park.
+Participants arrive, register, excursion to Ngorongoro crater (subject to confirmation).

-Additionally, an exhibition runs from April 27th to April 30th, where media houses, organizations, and stakeholders showcase their work, innovations, and contributions to press freedom.
+An exhibition runs from April 29th to April 30th, where media houses, organizations, and stakeholders showcase their work, innovations, and contributions to press freedom.

 Co-Chair & Partners

-The summit is co-chaired by the Government of Tanzania - Ministry of Information Culture Arts and Sports, UNESCO and JamiiAfrica, alongside other key stakeholders.
+The summit is co-chaired by the Government of Tanzania - Ministry of Information Culture Arts and Sports, UNESCO and Tech & Media Convergency (TMC) alongside other key stakeholders.

 Government of Tanzania - Ministry of Information Culture Arts and Sports logo